 The Craft is a way of life that investigates every potential you have.
 The Craft draws its strength from the diversity of Nature itself; indeed it rejoices in diversity.
 Your views and interests are just as valid as those of anyone else, and we hope that you too will help to push back the artificial barriers that surround many religious dogmas.

 As we will mention several times on this website, Witches are not Satanists.
 The negativity in that offshoot of Christianity is not for harmonious thinkers such as Witches.
 Anyway, we at the Church see Satan as just one more juju-on-a-stick, created to serve the overworked Eternal Trinity of guilt, shame, and fear.

 Feel free to explore this website and to let us know what you think.
-The site is created with a wheel-and-spoke design in mind, so each link above will take you to more links and more information.

 Gavin Frost & Yvonne Frost